When Do Wisdom Teeth Grow In?

 Should I Remove My Wisdom Teeth?

-While wisdom teeth removal is a common procedure, with about 70% of the population requiring this procedure because their mouths cannot accommodate more than 28 teeth.
+Wisdom teeth removal is a common procedure, with about 70% of the population requiring this procedure because their mouths cannot accommodate more than 28 teeth.
 However, careful assessment by an oral surgeon is required to determine if the wisdom teeth will affect the rest of your teeth or align with your smile.
-Some problems related to wisdom teeth are:
+Signs that indicate your wisdom teeth need to be extracted include:

-- Impacted: When your wisdom teeth do not erupt and remain trapped beneath the gum and bone.
+- Impaction: When your wisdom teeth do not erupt and remain trapped beneath the gum and bone, they are impacted.
+Impacted teeth, especially when they are third molars, can lead to severe oral health problems.

-- Positioning: Wisdom teeth do not always grow in straight, and if your teeth grow in sideways then they can affect the alignment of your bite and cause other symptoms such as pain and swelling.
+- Positioning: Wisdom teeth do not always grow in straight.
+If your teeth grow in sideways they may then affect the alignment of your bite and cause other symptoms such as pain and swelling.

-- Partial Eruption: Occurs when your wisdom teeth do not have the space to emerge fully.
+- Partial Eruption: Occurs when your wisdom teeth do not have the space to fully emerge.
 This makes you more susceptible to a type of gum infection called pericoronitis, which can cause muscle spasms in your jaw and the lymph nodes under your chin to swell.

 While these problems all require wisdom teeth removal, each condition may cause slightly different symptoms and require a different approach to surgery.